 Indoor & Outdoor: Polypropylene yarns have weather-resistant properties like resistance to UV damage, fading, mold and mildew.
 The vivid colors are colorfast and fibers do not absorb water.
 All this adds up to a rug that is versatile with modern designs that blend seamlessly into interior or exterior spaces.
 Not all polypropylene rugs can be used outdoors—check the weave’s Specification tab to verify.

 Which rug material is right for my lifestyle?

 If you need to know how to buy a rug online, which material is right for your lifestyle, or what size rug to purchase, head over to our Rug Buying Guide - Everything You Need to Know.

 Is a polypropylene rug ok for outdoor use?

 It depends on the backing.
 Some polypropylene rugs are only for indoor use, while others can live both indoors and outdoors.
 An indoor polypropylene rug has a backing, like action, felt or latex, to provide the weave extra cushioning and stability.
-For example, our tiger-eyed Sydney is backed with latex and our sisal-look New York is action backed (a sturdy, woven synthetic backing for carpets), but both are made from polypropylene and for indoor use only.
+For example, our tiger-eyed Sydney is backed with latex and intended for indoor use only.

 An outdoor polypropylene rug will either not have a backing or have a backing suitable for outdoor use.
 The maze-like Cambridge does not have a backing while the diamond-eyed Madrona has an action backing that is suitable for outdoor use.
 Unbacked polypropylene rugs can be used inside or outside, but we recommend the use of a non-slip rug pad for safety and comfort when used indoors.